sherr3h/FLASS-fina4350.io/_posts/Question-Asking-Answering_SBERT_Benepar.md

 comments: true
 ---

 This post is extended from a Natural Language Processing course project I did with two teammates.
-We got the 2nd highest grade in the course and I was asked by the instructor to be a teaching assistant for the course (but I graduated that semester).
+We got the 2nd highest grade, and I was asked by the instructor to be a teaching assistant for the course (but I graduated that semester).